 Interestingly, our sense of smell can also help us form first impressions, aside from our sense of sight.
 We tend to prefer to be around someone who smells familiar to us.
 It’s a sign that they are like us and can provide social support.
 However, we tend to avoid people who smell too different than us, as they lack a sense of commonality and familiarity.

-The accuracy of first impressions
+The accuracy and longevity of first impressions

 First impressions have been shown to last for months and affect an individual’s conclusions, even in the presence of conflicting indications about the individual.
 So, first impressions might not be as accurate as you think.